EveThan/Parks-Recs_Face_Recognition/README.md

 ## Worksite
 The code can be found at <a href="https://colab.research.google.com/drive/1AGaILQMbOncFIG1UvSsFH7Q_OQ9ck4n8?usp=sharing" target="_blank">Parks & Recs Face Recognition on Google Colab</a>.
 The project ipynb file is too large to be uploaded to GitHub.
 Similarly, the pre-trained face model weights file <a href="https://www.kaggle.com/acharyarupak391/vggfaceweights" target="_blank">vgg_face_weights.h5</a> is too large to be uploaded here.

+## Files/folders needed to run the program
+-
+-
+-
+-
+-

 ## Goal
 To create a classification model that is able to recognize 5 characters from a Parks & Recreation video.
 The 5 characters are Leslie, Ann, Ron, Tom, and Garry.